Walter William Curtis: Early life

 Walter Curtis was born on May 3, 1913, in Jersey City, New Jersey.
 He studied at Fordham University in New York City.
 After graduating from Seton Hall University in 1934, he attended Immaculate Conception Seminary, both in South Orange, New Jersey.
 Curtis then went to Rome to attend the Pontifical North American College.

 Priesthood

-Curtis was ordained to the priesthood for the Archdiocese of Newark by Bishop Ralph Leo Hayes on December 8, 1937.
-He completed his graduate studies in Rome at the Pontifical Gregorian University in 1938.
+Curtis was ordained to the priesthood in Rome for the Archdiocese of Newark by Bishop Ralph Leo Hayes on December 8, 1937.
+He completed his graduate studies at the Pontifical Gregorian University in 1938.

-Curtis became a professor of moral theology at Immaculate Conception Seminary in 1938.
-He later earned a doctorate in sacred theology from the Catholic University of America.
+After his ordination, the archdiocese assigned Curtis as a professor of moral theology at Immaculate Conception Seminary in 1938.
+He later earned a doctorate in sacred theology from the Catholic University of America in Washington, D.C..

 Auxiliary Bishop of Newark

-On June 27, 1957, Curtis was appointed as an auxiliary bishop of the Archdiocese of Newark and titular bishop of Bisica by Pope Pius XII.
-He received his episcopal consecration on September 24, 1957, from Archbishop Thomas Boland, with Bishops James A. McNulty and George W. Ahr serving as co-consecrators.
+On June 27, 1957, Curtis was appointed as an auxiliary bishop of Newark and titular bishop of Bisica by Pope Pius XII.
+He received his episcopal consecration on September 24, 1957, at the Cathedral of the Sacred Heart in Newark from Archbishop Thomas Boland, with Bishops James A. McNulty and George W. Ahr serving as co-consecrators.
 In addition to his episcopal duties, Curtis was named pastor of Sacred Heart Parish in Bloomfield, New Jersey, in 1958.